PooyanGnb/CV/README.md

-# cv
- my first django project "CV website"
+It is my first django project.
+It is a cv site which is a exercise from django course that im taking.